 As the company grew into the role of distribution, many producers became reluctant to join such an overpriced relationship.
 Paramount Pictures demanded at least 35% of the box office, even as 25% of the film’s budget came towards distribution.
 In short, the producers got the short end of the stick.

 Amongst the outraged producers were Adolph Zukor and Jesse Lasky.
 They felt so cheated that they decided to secretly buy up stocks from Paramount, in order to gain control over what would have been a very expensive investment.
 Soon, Zukor had enough power to successfully remove Hodkinson, two years after founding the company.

 Now Zukor had the reins, appointed a new candidate as president of the distribution company, and became known as the “United States Steel Corp. of the Motion Pictures Industry”.
 After that, both Zukor and Lasky could finally concentrate on their new production company Famous Players-Lasky.
 However, their peace was short-lived.
 One of their partners, a man called Samuel Goldfish, had ferocious energy that rivaled Zukor’s megalomania.
 The tension between the two grew so high, that Zukor eventually gave an ultimatum for Lasky, “either Goldfish must leave the company or Zukor would”.

 Torn between the two, Lasky eventually chose to side with Zukor and the company thrived once more, with Zukor in New York running the company’s finances.

 New Faces and Bigger Pictures

-With the merger and the now stable company, Zukor signed up as many starts as he could.
-He even managed to sign up Fatty Arbuckle, William S. Hart and Douglas Fairbanks, and with their names plastered to posters for Paramount’s films, the rate of production increased by 100 features per year.
+With the merger and the now stable company, Zukor signed up as many stars as he could.
+He even managed to sign up Fatty Arbuckle, William S. Hart, and Douglas Fairbanks, and with their names plastered to posters for Paramount’s films, the rate of production increased by 100 features per year.
 It seemed life was back on track for Paramount, and its employees.

 Relocation and Restructure